R505: the Flying Cloud

 "Interesting," said Everett, turning the implications over in his mind.
 "Well, young Iverson comes from a good family, so I suppose he’ll make the best of it.
 If she doesn’t make the best of him first."

-"What will happen to us now?" asked Pierre.
+"What will happen to us now?"
+Pierre asked.

-"As our passengers, you’re free to go," said Everett.
-"You’re outside French jurisdiction, and I imagine you’ll have plenty of time to disguise yourself and assume a new identify before they learn of your escape.
-Assuming, of course, that you are not already in disguise."
+"As our passengers, you're free to go," Everett replied.
+"You're outside French jurisdiction, and I imagine you'll have plenty of time to disguise yourself and assume a new identify before they learn of your escape.
+Assuming, of course, that you are not in disguise aready."

 The Frenchman smiled.